viveksahu26/viveksahu26/README.md

 - Switching to more fundamentals by reading more programming books, and system design, etc.
 - Attending conferences, give some interesting talks, networking with people of same field.
 - Lastly to be good human beings especially during my work.
+- Would be great to work under mentor with their projects who accomplished at least 50% the above.
+- Atleast 2029, will be in software supply chain security field.
+- More of purpose driven person.